“Open my ears to hear and my eyes to see what You are already doing.”

-Around the time she moved, the team were witnessing God at work; the vast majority of a village in the Himalayas turning away from their Buddhist heritage and towards Jesus as King.
+Around the time she moved, the team were witnessing God at work; most of a village in the Himalayas was turning away from their Buddhist heritage and towards Jesus as King.
 This was the beginning of God’s purpose for these villagers, and the culmination of significant, faithful prayer and Jesus followers sharing God’s love in this region over the years.

 “Some of the people from this village are now nurturing new groups of Jesus followers themselves,” says Pippa, who is responsible for coordinating workers in this region of the Himalayas.
-Perfectly positioned, this lower valley – which now has a number of established churches – acts as a gateway to two further valleys where the gospel is barely known and not well received.
+Perfectly positioned, this lower valley – which now has several established churches – acts as a gateway to two further valleys where the gospel is barely known and not well received.

 “There are about 9,000 Buddhists living in these two valleys and very few Jesus followers, most of whom are youth,” Pippa shares.
 “Our goal is to see these churches in the lower valley share God’s love in the valleys above, supporting the few young believers already there.”

 The vision is big, but Pippa’s conviction is steady and certain.
 “God is faithful.
 He will do again what he has done before.
 And it begins with prayer.”

 A foundation of prayer

 At the age of 10, Pippa organised a group of friends to pray for a woman from church who was serving God in Japan.
 They gathered weekly for two years.
 Unaware of how remarkable this commitment was for a 10-year-old, Pippa simply explained that, “something moved in me to pray and keep praying.”
 The Holy Spirit was quietly at work, transforming her heart and growing her passion for global needs.